MSR Windburner Review

 By far, the greatest limitation of this product is that it restricts your diet.
-Ramen, other noodle-based dishes, and stews are the most filling meals it is best at delivering.
-Although there’s nothing wrong with this, if taking a trip longer than a day or two, there is no doubt that it would get old.
+Ramen, other noodle-based dishes, and stews are the most filling meals it can readily deliver.
+There’s nothing wrong with this but if you are taking backcountry trips longer than a day or two, it could get old.

 Between having to light it and it tipping over from the wind, it would be more useful to have a self-lighting integrated stove.
-Otherwise, you can find a rock or other natural windbreak to protect it, but this would be little different from any other stove system designed for normal conditions.
+You could get around this if you find a rock or other natural windbreak for wind protection.

-When taking all other integrated stove systems into consideration, the Windburner stove finds its best application as a personal stove good for longer individual trips, or as a secondary stove in group trips used strictly for preparing coffee, soups, or meals like oatmeal, where you only have to add water.
+Taking all other integrated stove systems into consideration, the Windburner finds its best application as a personal stove for longer solo trips, or as a secondary stove in group backpacking trips used strictly for preparing coffee, soups, or meals like oatmeal, where you only have to add water.

-Included in the integrated stove system are several parts to assemble your french press, which makes it perfect for coffee.
-This is where the it shines brightest, in my opinion.
-Every sleepy and cold camper needs coffee, and it works great as a designated French press during larger group trips.
+Another area it excels in is the inclusion in the integrated stove system of parts to assemble it into a french press, which makes it perfect for coffee.
+This is where it shines brightest, in our opinion.
+Every sleepy and cold camper needs coffee, and it works great as a designated coffee press during larger group camping trips.
 A good one to stow away for colder and more breezy trips, but not necessarily one you would want to bring out during strong gusts.

-The MSR Windburner is a bit more expensive than other integrated stove systems like the Jetboil’s Flash or Flash Lite, both of which come in cheaper.
-It stands significantly under the MSR Reactor, however, which is significantly more expensive.
-What you get with the Windburner makes up for the price with its radiant burner, but somewhat evens out when you consider the difficulty it has lighting, as well as its proneness to tipping over when hit by the wind.
+The MSR Windburner is a bit more expensive than other integrated stove systems like Jetboil’s Flash or Flash Lite.
+What you get with the Windburner makes up for the extra cost with its radiant burner.
+Its price tag does fall significantly under that of the MSR Reactor though.
+This can somewhat be expected though when you factor in the difficulty it has lighting, as well as its proneness to tipping over when hit by the wind.
 Well worth the price if you light it and watch it with care.

 Other Versions & Accessories

-Accessories for the stove include a coffee press attachment for making french press style coffee, a hanging kit to keep it secure and stable while in use, and an additional accessory pot, which allows two to use the Windburner system while taking turns, leaving each with their bowl or mug to drink or eat from.
-Lastly, if you can’t go without your morning bacon, then the MSR Windburner Skillet attachment can you help you russle up a couple rashers in no time
+Further accessories that can be used with any of these Windburner stoves include a coffee press attachment for making french press style coffee, a hanging kit to keep it secure and stable while in use, and an additional accessory pot, which allows two to use the Windburner system while taking turns, leaving each with their bowl or mug to drink or eat from.
+Lastly, if you can’t go without your morning bacon, then the MSR Windburner Skillet can you help rustle up a couple of rashers in no time.

-The most valuable of all these accessories, in my opinion, is the hanging kit, which eliminates one of it’s more annoying downsides by keeping it upright even when hit with full blasts of wind.
+The most valuable of all these accessories, in my opinion, is the hanging kit, which eliminates one of the Windburner’s more annoying downsides by keeping it upright even when hit with blasts of wind.

-The MSR MicroRocket is by far the best pick for campers on a budget.
-It is extremely light at 2.5 ounces and comes equipped with a piezo igniter.
-Despite these perks, however, it is less fuel efficient than integrated stove systems like the Windburner, can be unstable, and does not do well in windy conditions.
+The MSR PocketRocket 2 is by far the best pick for campers on a budget.
+It is user-friendly and extremely light at 2.6 ounces.
+Despite these perks, however, it is less fuel-efficient than an integrated stove system like the Windburner, can be unstable, and does not do well in windy conditions.

-With all this said, however, the MicroRocket does what the Windburner does better in some ways.
-It is lighter, cheaper, and easier to pack, all while maintaining nearly all the same disadvantages as the Windburner.
-The biggest downside is that you need to purchase pots, lids, and bowls for the MicroRocket, where they come included in the Windburner.
+With all that said, the PocketRocket does outdo the Windburner in some ways.
+It is lighter, cheaper, and easier to pack, all with most of the same disadvantages.
+The biggest downside is that you need to purchase pots, lids, and bowls for the PocketRocket, which come included with the Windburner.

 The MSR WhisperLite is a longtime favorite of backpackers all over the globe.
-It beats the Windburner in price.
 It is small, simple, durable, versatile, and easy to repair if broken.
 On the downside, it is a little heavy, although still lighter than the Windburner by three ounces.
-Like the Windburner, it can also be difficult to simmer while using.
-This one would be a toss up were it not for the price, so I have to give the edge to the WhisperLite.
+Like the Windburner, it can also be difficult to get to a true simmer while using.
+This one would be a toss-up were it not for the price, so I have to give the edge to the WhisperLite.

-Simple, lightweight, and cheaper than the Jetboil Flash Lite, it does everything the competition doesn’t.
-It has a push button igniter and uses a real flame, which leaves it susceptible to the wind, but costs less than the MSRs stove, weighs eleven ounces less, and still boils in under three minutes.
-The Flash Lite features a larger pot, but loses some of its functionality with its size, as it is more prone to tip than the Windburner stove.
+Simple, lightweight, and cheaper than the MSR Windburner, the Jetboil Flash does everything the competition doesn’t.
+It has a push-button igniter and uses a real flame, which leaves it susceptible to the wind, but costs less than the MSR stove, weighs 2.4 ounces less, and gives you a liter of boiling water in just under three and a half minutes.
+The Flash features a larger saucepot but loses some of its functionality with its size since it’s more prone to tip than the Windburner stove.